JovialCheukam/mesh_3D/README.md

-## WELCOME TO THE 3D MESH FROM POINT CLOUD SOFTWARE !
+## WELCOME TO THE 3D MESH RECONSTRUCTION FROM POINT CLOUD SOFTWARE !

 This software do a 3D mesh reconstruction from a cloud of points which are at the surface of a solid object.
 The reconstruction in 3D mesh is done by a basic algorithm which connect the points of the cloud having the maximum and